overte-org/overte-docs-sphinx/source/create/avatars/avatar-standards.md

 <div class="admonition warning">
     <p class="admonition-title">Warning</p>
     <p>This document is slightly outdated.
 FIXME: Texture resolutions should have more guidance, contains HiFi hosted resources</p>
+    <p>FIXME: Scale of the default skeleton needs to be applied in Blender, so that flow bones work correctly with it</p>
 </div>

 # Avatar Standards Guide